 Authorship: Who wrote Hebrews

 Pink will go on further to indicate certain proofs of Pauline authorship.
-These proofs I personally find too novel to be admissible.
+These proofs I personally find too novel.
 Using the numbers of Pauline letters, Pink indicated that “if the Epistle to the Hebrews was not written by the apostle, then the New Testament contains only thirteen Epistles from his pen–a number which, in Scripture, is ever associated with evil”² I find this too speculative to agree with Pink.

-John Calvin calls into question Pauline epistle by noting that Hebrews is not of Pauline style.
+John Calvin also calls into question Pauline authorship by noting that Hebrews is not of Pauline style.
 He cites Hebrews 2:3 which indicate the author received his faith and revelation from others.
 But Galatians 1:1;11-12 questions that as Paul claims he received his revelation directly.
-Others have mentioned Luke or Apollos.
+Calvin says “I, indeed, can adduce no reason to show that Paul was its author.”³ Others have mentioned Luke or Apollos.
 Apollos perhaps is a suggested authorship because of a description given him as “mighty in Scripture” (Acts 18:24).
 Indeed, the book of Hebrews stands out as someone well versed in old Testament Scriptures.

 Many more names have been postulated; Barnabas and Clement, a church Father of first century.
 But perhaps in all these, authorship has not been agreed and remains anonymous.
 Origen states that; “whoever wrote that Epistle, only God knows”.
 What we can be sure of, however, is the fact that Hebrews fits into the category of inspired Scripture (2Timothy 3:16; 2Peter 1:20-21).